sugaryourcoffee/monitoring/docs/ganglia.md

 * Node (*gmond*) is not sending data
 * Node (*gmond*) is sending data but it is not receveived by *gmetad*

-There several tools that help to analyze the problem.
+There are several tools that help to analyze the problem.

 * `ifconfig` to check which interfaces are available
 * `netstat -g` to see whether the node is in a multicast group